Hostdon/pleroma/docs/configuration/cheatsheet.md

 # Configuration Cheat Sheet

-This is a cheat sheet for Pleroma configuration file, any setting possible to configure should be listed here.
+This is a cheat sheet for Akkoma configuration file, any setting possible to configure should be listed here.

-For OTP installations the configuration is typically stored in `/etc/pleroma/config.exs`.
+For OTP installations the configuration is typically stored in `/etc/akkoma/config.exs`.

-For from source installations Pleroma configuration works by first importing the base config `config/config.exs`, then overriding it by the environment config `config/$MIX_ENV.exs` and then overriding it by user config `config/$MIX_ENV.secret.exs`.
+For from source installations Akkoma configuration works by first importing the base config `config/config.exs`, then overriding it by the environment config `config/$MIX_ENV.exs` and then overriding it by user config `config/$MIX_ENV.secret.exs`.
 In from source installations you should always make the changes to the user config and NEVER to the base config to avoid breakages and merge conflicts.
 So for production you change/add configuration to `config/prod.secret.exs`.

 To add configuration to your config file, you can copy it from the base config.
-The latest version of it can be viewed [here](https://git.pleroma.social/pleroma/pleroma/blob/develop/config/config.exs).
+The latest version of it can be viewed [here](https://akkoma.dev/AkkomaGang/akkoma/src/branch/develop/config/config.exs).
 You can also use this file if you don't know how an option is supposed to be formatted.

 ## :shout